willingc/dashboard/README.md

 # dashboard
-A dashboard for at-a-glance knowledge of the health of the Jekyll ecosystem.
+A dashboard for at-a-glance knowledge of the health of the jupyterhub ecosystem.

 ## Features

-Jekyll Dashboard
+jupyterhub Dashboard

 - Shows all our plugins at a glance.
 Versions.
 Changes since latest version
 - Shows the core team